Hummingbird-RegTech/enum-type/README.md

 ### Enum with Custom Attributes

 As in Java, sometimes you may want to define an enum where each enumeration has custom attributes.
-This can be done by passing in a list of attribute names to `EnumType.create`.
+This can be done by passing a list of attribute names to `EnumType.create`.

 ```
 COLORS = EnumType.create(:hex, :rgb) do